Foundations of Power, Participation and Social Change (500L9)

 30 credits, Level 7 (Masters)

-Additional sessions develop your skills for academic study and writing, and introduce practices of reflective and experiential learning, including journaling, storytelling, conversation and other methods of inquiry.
+- practices of reflective and experiential learning, including journaling, storytelling, conversation and other methods of inquiry.

 100%: Seminar (Class)